Information and media literacy: Teaching and learning in the 21st century

-Many teachers continue the tradition of teaching of the past 50 years.
-Traditionally teachers have been the experts sharing their knowledge with children.
-Technology, and the learning tools it provides access to, forces us to change to being facilitators of learning.
-We have to change the stereotype of teacher as the expert who delivers information, and students as consumers of information, in order to meet the needs of digital students.
-Teachers not only need to learn to speak digital, but also to embrace the language of digital natives.
+As Len Masterman said, "The challenge for today’s teachers—most of whom are digital immigrants—is how to continue delivering the legacy content of the old curriculum while also providing future-oriented content that helps students prepare for life in the 21st century."
+(Alessia Zanin-Yost & Freie, 2020) In order to effectively engage digital-native students, educators must not only become proficient in digital communication but also adopt the modes of thinking and interaction that align with the digital culture of today's learners.

-Language is generally defined as a system used to communicate in which symbols convey information.
-Digital natives can communicate fluently with digital devices and convey information in a way that was impossible without digital devices.
-People born prior to 1988 are sometimes referred to as "digital immigrants."
-They experience difficulty programming simple devices like a VCR.
-Digital immigrants do not start pushing buttons to make things work.
+The terms “digital natives” and “digital immigrants” were first introduced by Prensky, who argued that digital natives are inherently familiar with digital media.
+In today’s world, young people undoubtedly belong to this group.
+Their way of thinking differs from previous generations—they tend to prefer multitasking, visual learning, random access to information, instant feedback, and gamified formats.

-Learning a language is best done early in a child's development.
+However, Neil Selwyn criticized the notion of “digital natives” as an overly generalized label lacking empirical support.
+He pointed out that young people’s digital behavior varies greatly and that their technological competence is more strongly influenced by educational background and social resources.

+Learning any language is best done early in a child's development.
 In acquiring a second language, Hyltenstam (1992) found that around the age of 6 and 7 seemed to be a cut-off point for bilinguals to achieve native-like proficiency.
 After that age, second language learners could get near-native-like-ness but their language would, while consisting of very few actual errors, have enough errors that would set them apart from the first language group.
 Although more recent research suggests this impact still exists up to 10 years of age.

-Kindergarten and grades 1 and 2 are critical to student success as digital natives because not all students have a "digital"-rich childhood.
+Kindergarten and grades 1 and 2 are therefore critical to student success as digital natives because not all students have a "digital"-rich childhood.
 Students learning technological skills before Grade 3 can become equivalently bilingual.
-"Language-minority students who cannot read and write proficiently in English cannot participate fully in American schools, workplaces, or society.
+Some researchers have found that "Language-minority students who cannot read and write proficiently in English cannot participate fully in American schools, workplaces, or society.
 They face limited job opportunities and earning power."
-Speaking "digital" is as important as being literate in order to participate fully in North American society and opportunities.